Endogenous retrovirus: Activation by exogenous viruses

-Several studies have shown that EBV is able to transactivate the expression of the normally inactive HERV-K18 Env protein, e.g., interacting with resting B cells via CD21 receptor.
+Several studies have shown that EBV is able to transactivate the expression of the normally inactive HERV-K18 Env protein, e.g., interacting with resting B cells via the CD21 receptor.
 Further studies revealed that the mechanism of transactivation depends on the expression of the major EBV late gene transactivator, EBNA-2.
 In-depth analysis completed the picture identifying the EBV latent membrane protein LMP-2A as a strong candidate for the HERV-K18 transactivation.
-HERV-K18 has also been reported to have superantigen activity (i.e. polyclonal T and B cell activation regardless of the specifity of their antigen receptor).
+HERV-K18 has also been reported to have superantigen activity (i.e., polyclonal T and B cell activation regardless of the specificity of their antigen receptor).

-It has also been shown that in vitro binding of the EBV gp350 protein caused activation of MSRVenv and syncytin-1 in B-cells, monocytes, macrophages and in astrocytes - cells that are involved in pathogenesis of multiple sclerosis.
-Monocytes, especially after their differentiation into macrophages, appeared to be the most responsive to EBVgp350, expressing even higher levels of HERV-Wenv than B cells.This finding is concordant with another study, which demonstrated that during infectious mononucleosis EBV promoted the strongest activation of HERV-W/MSRV expression in monocytes compared to other blood cell types.
+It has also been shown that in vitro binding of the EBV gp350 protein caused activation of MSRVenv and syncytin-1 in B-cells, monocytes, macrophages, and astrocytes - cells that are involved in pathogenesis of multiple sclerosis.
+Monocytes, especially after their differentiation into macrophages, appeared to be the most responsive to EBVgp350, expressing even higher levels of HERV-Wenv than B cells.
+This finding is concordant with another study, which demonstrated that during infectious mononucleosis, EBV promoted the strongest activation of HERV-W/MSRV expression in monocytes compared to other blood cell types.